Huge waves

 Southern Oregon's coast is not spared, anticipating strong surf and high winds on Saturday morning, with waves ranging from 20 to 25 feet.
 High surf warnings are in effect, cautioning against potentially life-threatening conditions.

 Despite the awe-inspiring spectacle drawing curious onlookers and surf enthusiasts, local officials strongly advise people to stay out of the water and away from beaches.
-The National Weather Service in Los Angeles emphasizes that beaches, piers, and vulnerable harbors should not be considered safe.
+The National Service in Los Angeles emphasizes that beaches, piers, and vulnerable harbors should not be considered safe.

 In response to the ongoing threat, Ventura County officials have closed all beaches through New Year's Eve, anticipating 15- to 20-foot waves slamming into the coast.
 Hermosa, Manhattan, and Palos Verdes beaches are also at risk for significant coastal flooding.